eaton-lab/hack-the-planet/docs/sessions/session-21.md

 </figure>

 ## Icebreaker question

-* Who is your favorite cartoon character and why?
+- Who is your favorite cartoon character and why?
+    - Bugs Bunny, because he's clever & salty
+    - Louise Belcher from Bob's Burgers because she's chaotic & fun
+    - Jiji from Kiki's Delivery Service because she's adorable
+    - Totoro from Totoro because of cuteness & forest spirit & large and fluffy
+    - Jerry from Tom & Jerry because he's a foody who is always up to something
+    - Tom from Tom & Jerry because he's smart
+    - Natsume from Natsume's Book of Friends because he's warm
+    - Stitch because it's really a french bulldog

 ## :material-book-variant: Learning objectives
 In this session we will continue hacking on our projects.
 Instructors